All Episodes

 And I can tell you that, you know, if I'm Trump and I want to prosecute the case against Hillary, I want Newt leading the way.

-If I'm Trump and I if I want somebody to advocate m for me and make me look good and and lay out my case, I think there's nobody better than Newt.
+If I'm Trump and if I want somebody to advocate for me and make me look good and lay out my case, I think there's nobody better than Newt.

 All right, Joe, appreciate it.

-If I if I'm somebody, if I'm Donald Trump and I want my agenda laid out and somebody to articulate the vision that I have for the country, it's Newt.
+If I'm somebody, if I'm Donald Trump and I want my agenda laid out and somebody to articulate the vision that I have for the country, it's Newt.

 If there's somebody that I want debating on debate night, vice presidential debate night, it would be Newt.

-If I want a strategist, somebody that can help me win that remember, he he literally spent years developing the foundation for the contract with America, which brought Republicans to power for the first time in forty years.
+If I want a strategist, somebody that can help me win that, remember, he literally spent years developing the foundation for the contract with America, which brought Republicans to power for the first time in 40 years.

 He knows how to win.

-If I want somebody that's gonna govern and that wants to govern in a bold transformational way, well, that's the guy that's done it.
+If I want somebody that's going to govern and that wants to govern in a bold, transformational way, well, that's the guy that's done it.

 I'm not saying that Pence isn't a nice guy.